zanminkian/git-validator/packages/git-validator/README.md

 ## What is it

+This is a cli tool for:

-- A cli tool for checking JS/TS code style.
+- checking JS/TS code style
+- blocking smelly commit messages when committing code
-- A cli tool for setting up git hooks to block 💩 slipping into your code base.
+- setting up git hooks to block 💩 slipping into your code base
-- A cli tool for blocking smelly commit messages when committing code.

 In short, this is an all-in-one tool for code quality.
 In other words, this is a **great alternative** to [standard](https://www.npmjs.com/package/standard) and [xo](https://www.npmjs.com/package/xo).